thom/aws-cloud-security/README.md

 # Find this line:
 PasswordAuthentication yes

-# change it to:
+# Change it to:
 PasswordAuthentication no

-# save and exit
+# Save and exit

-#restart SSH server
+# Restart SSH server
 sudo service ssh restart
 ```